wp-plugins/facebook-page-promoter-lightbox/readme.txt

 ﻿=== Facebook Page Promoter Lightbox ===
 Contributors: Arevico
-Tags: facebook,twitter,post,plugin,lightbox,fancybox,social media,seo
+Tags: facebook,post,plugin,lightbox,fancybox,social media,seo
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 2.5.6
+Stable tag: 2.5.7

 All your visitors should know about your facebook page and tell their friends.
 With this plugin you can display a preconfigured Facebook Fan Page-Like Box inside a lightbox  (overlay).